Best Franchise Loans in December 2024

 1. Research the franchise

-If you know which franchise you’d like to start, research the company to understand the franchise fee and general startup costs that are required.
+If you know which franchise you’d like to start, research the company to understand the franchise fee and general startup costs.
 Network with other franchisees who’ve successfully opened a franchise under that parent company to learn how they secured funding.

 At this point, you can also determine if the franchise: